 French artist Lionel Dumas paints a scene representing his take on the metaphorical lyrics from Stevie Ray Vaughn's song "Tightrope" written about surviving the hardships of addiction.

-Toronto artist Eva Lewarne's bold rooster painting is inspired by lyrics from a Willie Dixon song that topped the UK charts when the Rolling Stones covered it in 1965.
+Toronto artist Eva Lewarne's bold and cocky rooster painting is inspired by the sexualized lyrics from a Willie Dixon song that topped the UK charts when the Rolling Stones covered it in 1965.

-"I like the way you talk" is the phrase from John Lee Hooker's classic blues song that inspired Toronto artist Peter Horvath to make his JLH tribute artwork.
+"I like the way you talk" is the growling flirty phrase from John Lee Hooker's classic blues song "Boom Boom" that inspired Toronto artist Peter Horvath to make his JLH tribute artwork.

 Toronto artist Eva Lewarne creates a sassy representation of the humorous message in Dorothy LaBostrie's legendary blues song.

-Toronto artist Eva Lewarne uses Etta James's tragic lyrics as the inspiration for her mournful portrayal of a woman who would rather go blind than see her love walk away.
+Toronto artist Eva Lewarne uses the tragic love song made famous by Etta James as the inspiration for her mournful portrayal of a woman who would rather go blind than see her love walk away.

-Spanish artist Mercedes Lagunas ignites a colorful portrait of the legendary Muddy Waters with lyrics from his iconic song "Hoochie Coochie Man".
+Spanish artist Mercedes Lagunas' vibrant color palette explodes with musical energy in her vibrant portrait of the legendary Muddy Waters, infused with random lyrics from his iconic song "Hoochie Coochie Man".

-Portuguese graffiti/mural artist MR KAS uses the iconic image of boxer and civil rights activist Mohammad Ali to contextualize the call to action lyric from Sam Cooke's song "A Change Is Gonna Come"
+Portuguese graffiti/mural artist MR KAS uses the iconic image of pugilist and civil rights activist Mohammad Ali to contextualize the call to action lyric from Sam Cooke's song "A Change Is Gonna Come"

-British artist Niki Hare uses dramatic color and large stenciled words to show the power and emotion of a timeless and timely civil rights call to action statement from Sam Cooke's song "A Change Is Gonna Come"
+British artist Niki Hare uses a brooding color palette to ignite her weighty and imposing stenciled words to show the power of a timeless and timely civil rights call to action statement from Sam Cooke's song "A Change Is Gonna Come"

-French artist Lionel Dumas creates an imaginative narrative inspired by a witty line from a song by Sam McGee that quips: "I met a little gypsy in a fortune telling place,
+French artist Lionel Dumas portrays a richly textured narrative inspired by the witty line from a song by Sam McGee that quips: "I met a little gypsy in a fortune telling place,

 She read my mind, then she slapped my face, woo".